sxs-collaboration/spectre/docs/DevGuide/ParallelExecutable/Concepts.md

-action A on a given element of a parallel component, the programmer must ensure that either action B is called after the completion of action A (i.e. it is not sufficient that action B is invoked after action A is invoked), or that a `is_ready` function of action B only succeeds if action A has been completed.
+action A on a given element of a parallel component, the programmer must ensure that either action B is called after the completion of action A (i.e. it is not sufficient that action B is invoked after action A is invoked), or that action B checks that action A has completed before running.

 > When a chare method executes, it may create method invocations for
 > other chares.
 The Charm Runtime System (RTS) locates the PE where